-Fear is an interpretive device.
+At the emotionally programmed level, fear is an acculturated, interpretive device.

 Fear is usually experienced as a biochemically unpleasant feeling.
 In the social register of emotions, fear is typically classed as a 'negative' emotion.
-Most psychics would locate fear as a primitive"lower astral" emotion.
+Most psychics would locate fear as a primitive lower astral emotion.
 Nevertheless fear is very functional at the level of data management.
 Fear eliminates the paralysis of confusion.

 Fear provides an immediate classification label which allows the brain to initiate the next-step responses such as "fight or flight".

 Fear is not only a vitally important element of the brain-driven physical survival mechanisms.
 Fear also has essential functions in day-to-day decision making.